IrwenXYZ/TM-WSSS-GSX-Profile/README.md

 # TaiModel's Singapore Changi Airport GSX Profile
-Enhance your Changi Airport experience with this GSX profile, featuring custom vehicle positions, aircraft-specific parking spots, VATSIM compliant pushback procedures, and much more.
+This profile is heavily work in progress.
 GSX Pro 3.3.3 or later must be used for this profile.

 Like my work?
 Support me at https://ko-fi.com/irwenxyz

 ## What this profile includes
-- NOTHING
+- Custom named gates
+- Accurate wingspan for all gates

 ## Installation
 1. Ensure Microsoft Flight Simulator and GSX Pro are closed